-There are two African elephants, with an elephant experience daily at 1pm, when Janu and M’changa come inside to try their favourite snack of Christmas trees.
-You can also see giraffe, rhino, lions and tigers at the zoo as well as lots of smaller domestic and farm animals with chances to feed, pet and stroke them (not Khan the tiger of course).
-Each Saturday up to Christmas (9,16,23 December) there are choirs and nativity events at the zoo and of course you’ll want to take the little ones to visit St Nicholas and his elf helpers for an edible treat.
-(Online tickets for Saturdays Adults £13.50, Children £9)
+The zoo houses two African elephants, with a daily elephant experience at 1 pm, when Janu and M’changa come inside to try their favourite snack of Christmas trees.
+You can also see giraffe, rhino, lions and tigers at the zoo as well as plenty of smaller domestic and farm animals with chances to feed, pet and stroke them (not Khan the tiger of course).
+On weekends in December there are choirs and nativity events at the zoo and of course you’ll want to take the little ones to visit St Nicholas and his elf helpers for an edible treat.

-Bristol Zoo Gardens – As well as being able to see all the animals, there are animal shaped Christmas lights, Christmas craft activities and Santa’s Grotto from 2-23 December (£1 additional charge) Online tickets Adults £10, Children £5 – may be variable depending on time/ season
+Bristol Zoo Gardens – As well as being able to see all the animals, there are animal shaped Christmas lights, Christmas craft activities and Santa’s Grotto from during December.

 Wild Place – Run by Bristol Zoo, Wild Place is on the edge of Bristol, offering wildlife discovery and outdoor adventures with seasonal themed trails and play areas.
-Wild Place is home to lemur, giraffe, cheetah, zebra, eland and you can see Santa in his yurt from 2-23 December.
-Online tickets for winter Adults £3.94 Child £3.26 – additional charge for Santa’s Yurt
+Wild Place is home to lemur, giraffe, cheetah, zebra, eland and you can see Santa in his yurt throughout December (additional charge for Santa’s Yurt).

-If you’d like to take the kids to the farm over the Christmas holidays St Werburgh’s City farm is open daily 9am-4pm (free) and there’s a winter fair on 3 December.
-Windmill Hill City Farm is open daily 9am-4pm (free) and has a Christmas Fair on 9 December.
+If you’d like to take the kids to the farm over the Christmas holidays St Werburgh’s City farm is open daily 9am-4pm (free) and there’s normally a winter fair one weekend in December.
+Windmill Hill City Farm is open daily 9am-4pm (free) and has a Christmas Fair in December.

 7. A Theatrical Christmas in Bristol

-Christmas wouldn’t be Christmas without a visit to the panto or Christmas show, preferrably with lots of cheesy Bristol jokes that only us locals will understand.
+Christmas wouldn’t be Christmas without a visit to the panto or Christmas show, preferably with lots of cheesy Bristol jokes that likely only us locals will understand.
 For something a little less raucous there’s generally a Hans Christian Andersen remake on offer to keep the little ones happy.

-The Hippodrome’s Christmas show this year is Aladdin (9 Dec – 7 Jan) featuring a beautiful love story, flying carpets, a wish-granting genie and a lamp packed full of spectacular family entertainment.
+The Hippodrome’s Christmas shows are always worth seeing – their Aladdin featured a beautiful love story, flying carpets, a wish-granting genie and a lamp packed full of spectacular family entertainment.

-Bristol Old Vic is showing The Little Match Girl (13 Nov – 14 Jan).
-Inspired by the beautiful Hans Christian Andersen tales, we follow our heroine through other happier stories, that light up each time she strikes her match – the Princess and the Pea, Emperor’s New Clothes and Thumbelina.
+Bristol Old Vic’s The Little Match Girl was inspired by the beautiful Hans Christian Andersen tales, as we follow our heroine through other happier stories, that light up each time she strikes her match – the Princess and the Pea, Emperor’s New Clothes and Thumbelina.

 8. A musical Christmas in Bristol

 We always try to fit in a visit to St George’s Brandon Hill for one of their concerts in the week before Christmas, from the community choirs where we always seem to have a friend performing.
-The choirs are pleasingly colour co-ordinated, often looking as if they’ve chose all the colours from the Quality Sweets tin.
+The choirs are pleasingly colour coordinated, often looking as if they’ve chosen all the colours from the Quality Sweets tin.
 The music is a mixture of reworked pop favourites, carols and foot-tapping Christmas oldies, with some comic moments and high jinks thrown in, usually led by choirmaster David Ogden.
-This Christmas look out for Gasworks Gala on 17 December and the various David Ogden choirs on 20,21 and 22 December.
+This Christmas look out for Gasworks Gala and the various David Ogden choirs on in December.

-At the Colston Hall there are Christmas concerts to suit every age and taste, from School Choirs (5/6 Dec) to English Christmas Music (16 Dec) to Paddington and the Snowman (17 Dec).
-On Bristol’s harbourside you can also find Christmas at the Spiegeltent (24 Nov – 23 Dec) with live music, cabaret, Christmas parties and kids discos.
+At the Colston Hall there are Christmas concerts to suit every age and taste, from School Choirs to English Christmas Music.
+On Bristol’s harbourside you can also find Christmas at the Spiegeltent with live music, cabaret, Christmas parties and kids discos.

 9. A spiritual Christmas in Bristol

-There’s plenty of fun and celebration at Christmas, but in our household we try not to forget the spiritual dimension – that this is a Christian festival that originated with the birth of a baby who was to be the saviour of mankind.
+There’s plenty of fun and celebration at Christmas, but in our household we try not to forget the spiritual part of the holiday – that this is a Christian festival that originated with the birth of a baby who was to be the saviour of mankind.
 We like to go to Midnight Mass with our extended family and fit in a carol service during Advent.

 Bristol Cathedral – Our beautiful cathedral on College Green is even more special during Advent when there are Advent services on all the Sundays in December.
-Throughout December the cathedral holds carol services including Carols by Candlelight, Shoppers’ Carols on 19 December and a Festival of 9 lessons and carols on 23 and 24 December, as well as the Christmas eve and Christmas day Eucharistic services of Christmas.
+Throughout December the cathedral holds carol services including Carols by Candlelight, Shoppers’ Carols and a Festival of 9 lessons and carols in December, as well as the Christmas eve and Christmas day Eucharistic services of Christmas.